“I only hope that we don’t lose sight of one thing – that it was all started by a mouse.” – Walt Disney

 While Mickey Mouse has become one of the most recognizable and well-known characters in history, few know the true story behind the creation of Mickey.
 The fact that we came to know and love Mickey Mouse at all was a tremendous long shot.
 If it weren’t for the amazing persistence and dedication of Walt Disney and a close-knit group of innovators around him, the icon that is Mickey might have never seen the light of day.

 The year was 1928.
 Walt Disney was hard at work producing an animated series of short features under a contract with Universal Studios.
 Pre-Mickey Mouse, this show featured Disney’s character Oswald the Lucky Rabbit.
 With the series going strong, Disney sought a budget increase for the show.
-Not only was his request denied, but Disney was actually forced to cut his budget by 20%, and was not-so-subtlety reminded that his employees – and his beloved Oswald the Lucky Rabbit – were the property of Universal Studios.
+Not only was his request denied, but Disney was actually forced to cut his budget by 20% and was not-so-subtly reminded that his employees – and his beloved Oswald the Lucky Rabbit – were the property of Universal Studios.

 Needless to say, Universal Studios held all the power, and Disney was crushed.
 He realized the mistake he had made in giving up the contractual rights to his character – a mistake he vowed not to make twice.